kyma-project/serverless/docs/user/tutorials/01-11-create-git-function.md

 #### **Kyma Dashboard**

+> [!NOTE]
->**NOTE:** Kyma dashboard uses Busola, which is not installed by default.
+> Kyma dashboard uses Busola, which is not installed by default.
 Follow the [installation instructions](https://github.com/kyma-project/busola/blob/main/docs/install-kyma-dashboard-manually.md).

 1. Create a namespace or select one from the drop-down list in the top navigation panel.